-In our opinion, The Standard Club Europe Limited's financial statements (the "financial statements"):
+In our opinion, The Standard Club Europe Limited's financial statements:

-- give a true and fair view of the state of the company's affairs as at 20 February 2017 and of its result for the year then ended - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 20 February 2018 and of its result for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - have been prepared in accordance with the requirements of the Companies Act 2006.

-What we have audited

-The financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), comprise:

-- the Statement of Financial Position as at 20 February 2017; - · the Statement of Income and Contingency Reserves for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), which comprise: the Statement of Financial Position; the Statement of Income and Contingency Reserves; and the notes to the financial statements, which include a description of the significant accounting policies.